emmajsadams/personal-website/README.md

 If there are any failures GitLab and Vercel will notify the project maintainers via email.
 The build will also be marked as a failure in Vercel and GitLab.

+## Accessibility

+eslint jsx-ally handles accessibility linting for most common errors.
+However some errors can only be detected at runtime.
+I use react-axe for this.
+This does not hook into the build process so please manually inspect the console before any major changes.

+The following react-axe errors can be ignored

+- "All page content must be contained by landmarks" can be ignored for CookieConsent and DarkMode components because they are not content that must be contained.
+- "Elements must have sufficient color contrast" can be ignored for code blocks because the color contrast is not necessary.

 ---

 # Content